9 Types of Spots on Dog Eyes [With Pictures & Vet Advice]

 6. Cholesterol deposits on the cornea

-Round or oval-shaped white to grayish-white spots in your dog’s eye may be due to deposits of cholesterol in the cornea.
-View pictures.
+Round or oval-shaped white to grayish-white spots in your dog’s eye may be due to deposits of cholesterol in the cornea (view pictures).
+These deposits may be due to an inherited condition, elevated blood cholesterol levels, or corneal degeneration (common in senior dogs).
+Symptoms include:

 • Usually, only one eye is affected